SunTT-DOC/PremPS/Datasets/S921/README.md

 Sequence Identity: Sequence identity between target sequences and templates.

-RMSD: The root mean square deviation of the coordinates of all Cα atoms between crystal and modeled structures.
+RMSD: The root mean square deviation of the coordinates of all Cα atoms between crystal and modeled structures (in Å).

-**The rest of columns are predicted changes of unfolding free energy upon mutations by different methods (in kcal/mol).**
+**The rest of columns are predicted changes of unfolding free energy upon mutations by four other methods (in kcal/mol).**

 <font>